 - The odometer reading – The odometer shows exactly how many miles are on the car.

-You’ll want to be extra careful when you’re filling out the title—or any other DMV-issued documents—because any errors or scratch-outs will mean you have to fill out a lot of additional paperwork.
+In the process of selling a used car in California, you’ll want to be extra careful when you’re filling out the title—or any other DMV-issued documents—because any errors or scratch-outs will mean you have to fill out a lot of additional paperwork.

 Also keep in mind that the title—even though it’s just a piece of paper—is extremely important.
 If it’s stolen, someone could sign ownership of your car over to themselves or someone else.
-It’s a good idea to keep it in a safe place—not with you or in the car—until you’re absolutely ready to sign ownership of the car over to your buyer.
+It’s a good idea to keep the title in a safe place—not with you or in the car—until you’re absolutely ready to sign ownership of the car over to your buyer.